 This device complies with Part 15 of the FCC Rules.
 Operation is subject to the following two conditions: (1) this device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.
 This device complies with RSS-210 of Industry Canada.
 Operation is subject to the following two conditions: (1) this device may not cause interference, and (2) this device must accept any interference received, including interference that may cause undesired operation of the device.

 Changes or modifications to this system by other than an authorized service facility could void authorization to use this equipment.

 At times you may notice a decrease in range.
 This is normal for any remote keyless entry system.
 If the transmitter does not work or if you have to stand closer to your vehicle for the transmitter to work, try this:

 - Check the distance.
 You may be too far from your vehicle.
 You may need to stand closer during rainy or snowy weather. - Check the location.
 Other vehicles or objects may be blocking the signal.
 Take a few steps to the left or right, hold the transmitter higher, and try again. - Check to determine if battery replacement is necessary.
 See the instructions that follow. - If you're still having trouble, see your dealer or a qualified technician for service.
 Operation

-Press UNLOCK once to unlock the driver's door and to turn on the interior lamps (see "Illumination on Remote Activation" in the Index for more details).
+Press UNLOCK once to unlock the driver's door and to turn on the interior lamps.
+(See "Illumination on Remote Activation" in the Index for more details.).

-Press UNLOCK again within five seconds to unlock all the doors.
-To lock all doors, press LOCK.
-To unlock the trunk, press the button with the trunk symbol on the remote keyless entry transmitter.
-The trunk will only unlock if your transaxle is in PARK (P).
+Press UNLOCK again within five seconds to unlock the passenger's door.
+To lock both doors, press LOCK.
+To release the trunk, press the trunk symbol on the remote keyless entry transmitter.
+The shift lever must be in PARK (P) for this to work.